mamun2519/tech-notes/docker/redme.md

 - Docker containers virtualize the operating system of a server.
 - Docker containers are lightweight and can run on a single physical server.
 - Docker containers can be shared between developers.
+- Docker registries are repositories for Docker images.

+**Benefits**

+- Docker simplifies the development and delivery of applications.